n00bSec/n00bSec.github.io/_posts/2016-10-11-welcome-to-jekyll.markdown

 With the call to setbuf(), I assume the author removed line-buffering for printing to the terminal.
 Not very interesting.

 After that, they build a structure containing two 50-length character buffers meant to hold strings, with an integer variable between them.
-In conventional C, strings are written and compiled as backwards null-terminated arrays, meaning they're characters gathered right next to each other in memory, with a byte holding the value of 0 denoting where it ends.
+In conventional C, strings are written and compiled as null-terminated arrays, meaning they're characters gathered right next to each other in memory, with a byte holding the value of 0 denoting where it ends.
 Can probably imagine it like...

 {% highlight C %}
 char s[] = "hello";